Azure/Industrial-IoT/README.md

 Also, in the gateway_config.json, configure the name of IoT Hub you want to send the telemetry to (JSON field "IoTHubName") and the IoT Hub device ID and shared access key to use (JSON field "args").

 ## Building and Running the Module
 Simply open the solution file in Visual Studio and build it.
-Make sure you specify the gateway_config.json as a command line parameter and set the working directory to $(OutDir) before debugging.
+Make sure you specify the gateway_config.json as a command line parameter, set the debugger type to Mixed and set the working directory to $(OutDir) before debugging.
 Enjoy!